 So our dilemma has been to find games that both my gaming family and I can enjoy.

-Just so you know, in order to make my list games had to meet these simple requirements:
+Just so you know… in order to make my list, a game had to meet these simple requirements:

 - The instructions can’t take as long to give as the game does to play.